AlonzoNalpon/Goop/GoopEngine/Goop_ReadMe.txt

 Hovering over the icons will display text to show the type of buff.
 The turn ends once all cards and combos are resolved.

+Note: The game stores the save file under "Documents\Goop\DungeonPlunder\" directory

 Pausing:
-Press ESC key to pause
+  - Press ESC key to pause
     Pausing the game pauses the game scene.

 Controls:
   - On the editor/engine, Pressing "G" when viewport is focused will hide the editor.